 - Preheat the oven to 300 degrees.

-- Bake the granola for 30 minutes.
+- Bake in the oven for 30 minutes, mixing up the mixture every 10 minutes.